User Guide

 You can use an OBD splitter in most cases.
 MOKUKU is compatible with most ELM327-based BLE 5.0 adapters, though we haven’t tested every model on the market.
 We recommend using our custom OBD device, which offers higher stability and data quality than most generic adapters.

-What will happen if my MOKUKU Pro cannot connect to OBD adapter?
+What will happen if my MOKUKU OBD version cannot connect to OBD adapter?

-When the MOKUKU Pro bundle cannot connect to the OBD adapter after searching for a short period, it will automatically switch to GPS mode.
+When the MOKUKU OBD bundle cannot connect to the OBD adapter after searching for a short period, it will automatically switch to GPS mode.
 In this mode:

 So even without the OBD adapter, you can still reliably see your speed and use all other features.